linuxcaffe/taskdata/README.md

   The taskdata command should;
 - generate ample feedback and confirmational prompts (y/n)
 - always check file format integrity and abort without changes if any errors are found
-- add or remove entries to backlog.date and undo.data, to reconcile the changes.
+- add or remove entries to backlog.data and undo.data, to reconcile the changes.